maisem/tailscale-qpkg/README.md

 -----

 The build depends on Docker and `make`.
 All other build dependencies are downloaded in the Docker containers.
-To invoke the build, run `make out/pkg`.
+To invoke the build, run `make pkg`.
 This builds Tailscale QPKG for different platforms and stores them in **out/pkg**.

 By default, Tailscale release v1.8.7 is built.
 To configure the release number, set the environment variable `TSTAG` to the release number, e.g.
-`TSTAG=v1.8.7 make out/pkg`.
+`TRACK=unstable TSTAG=1.9.134 make pkg`.

 Installation
 ------------

 1. Install QVPN package in QNAP App Center to provide `tun` kernel modules.
 2. Manually install Tailscale package in QNAP App Center.
-3. SSH into your QNAP
-4. Get system volume path: `getcfg SHARE_DEF defVolMP -f /etc/config/def_share.info` (e.g. `/share/CE_CACHEDEV1_DATA/`).
-5. Go to Tailscale package directory: `cd /share/CE_CACHEDEV1_DATA/.qpkg/Tailscale`
-6. Authorize your client: `./tailscale -socket var/run/tailscale/tailscaled.sock up`
+3. Open the Tailscale app and proceed with login.

 License
 -------